GrewalCreator/FitnessFusion/README.md

 #### /login
 This endpoint is used to verify the users login credentials.
 Using addMembers, the password was hashed and stored in the database as binary data. /login will check against the hashed password to verify the correct password.
 Information Regarding the input parameters and expected output can be found [here](https://www.postman.com/telecoms-saganist-9479667/workspace/postconnect/request/19276775-2552fd9d-063d-43f8-9704-6e557e8c4a3f?tab=body) or using the link above

+#### /updateEmail
+This endpoint allows the user to update their email linked to their account.
+Checks are run to ensure the email is not already in use as the email should be unique to the account.

+#### /updatePassword
+This endpoint allows the user to update their password to their account.
+User must provide the unique email linked to their account, the original password and the new password they would like to set.

+#### /getAllMembers
+This is an endpoint designed to retrive all members from the database.
+All information such as name, email, gender and dates will be returned, excluding password.